Angelbear/DynamicImagePlacer/README.md

 Slightly use some techniques like [Runtime Method Swizzling](http://cocoadev.com/MethodSwizzling) and setting up an iOS webserver.

- 1. Use runtime method swizzling to hool UIImage native implementation.
+ 1. Use runtime method swizzling to hook UIImage native implementation.
  2. Set up webserver to interact with developer/designers.
  3. Designer upload the image for replacement and the webserver store images into application's document directory with same name of the original images.
  4. When application get restart, code/Storyboard/Xib usage of the original image in resource bundle will be replaced with the replacement version image in the docuemtn directory.